 Student Government

 Make all changes in legislative format by using the Track Changes function in Word.
-Items deleted will be noted as strikeout and additions will be underlined.
 Add an explanation about the changes within the document by using the New Comment function in Word.

 Use consistent numbering throughout the policy (1, A, III, etc.):